uoa-compsci399-2025-s1/capstone-project-2025-s1-team-8/README.md

 #### Type Generation

-We use payload's built in code generation to generate types for our project.
+We use payload's built-in code generation to generate types for our project.
 To do this you can run the following command:

 ```bash
 pnpm generate:types